Malod219/ProjectsThatNeverWentAnywhere/README.md

 A raspberry pi project to make a working walkman-style raspberry pi device.
 Lost motivation.
 # chunkyLogoScrap
 A project to scrape SVG/JPEG files from webpages.
 Never went anywhere.
 Sadly most websites don't use SVGs due to how they are handled different from browser to browser(Slightly but significantly enough).
+# LocationLootViewer
+Loot viewer for a dead minecraft multiplayer server called MineZ.
+Useless and terrible code.